- Arts

 “In some ways, we do depend on the audience, so it can be hard to keep our energy up without one,” Johnson said.
 “But what I really like about this format is that it’s so accessible.
 I have family in New York, and before this season, they had never seen me perform.
 That’s pretty exciting.”

-The cast also includes Jalen Barrera, a junior theatre performance major from New Deal, as Theramenes; Kaitlin Wampler, a junior theatre performance major from Wichita Falls, as Ismene; Maggie Connick, a senior theatre performance major from Spanish Fort, Ala., as Panope; and Kyle Gentry, a junior acting major from San Antonio, and Kendall Carnahan, a sophomore theatre performance major from Amarillo, as guards.
+The cast also includes Jalen Barrera, a junior theatre performance major from New Deal, as Theramenes; Kaitlin Wampler, a junior theatre performance major from Wichita Falls, as Ismene; Maggie Connick, a senior theatre performance major from Spanish Fort, Ala., as Panope; and Kyle Gentry, a junior acting major from San Antonio; and Kendall Carnahan, a sophomore theatre performance major from Amarillo, as guards.

-Tickets, which can be purchased online, are $15 for individual viewing or $30 for family viewing.
+Tickets are $15 for individual viewing or $30 for family viewing.
 Tickets are free for WT students, faculty and staff but must be reserved in advance.
 For information, call the WT Box Office at 806-651-2804.

 A commitment to the arts is a key component of the University’s long-term plan, WT 125: From the Panhandle to the World.